wikiskripta/FeedbackUs/README.md

     * User can send messages to wiki sysops.
 	* User can see and change article's rating.
 * Special page available only for sysops, can show the list and uncheck the corrected articles
+* Feedback windows available only for "Medik" skin (can be changed at the beginning of FeedbackUsHooks:activateFB()).

 ## SpecialPage